abetusk/scratch/experiments/tileset/README.md

 (bends, straights, etc.) for each tile color gredation, but I think this at least avoids the exponential explosion.

+---

+This still doesn't work.
+The tileset scales as grid size, as you need a different tile for each length of path that you want

+Why doesn't the initial idea work?
+Right, doesn't work for 3d or for arbitrary 2d.
+The branches can loop back and connect in on themselves.
+If the path partitions the space, this is not an issue, but so long as there's an opening, the sub branches could wind around and connect up.

+The decrementing path specifically forbids that because it must connect to a strict subchild, with the appropriate dock...but now thinking about it, this still might not work.

+ok, how about this:

+* create a 2 dock tile with a parity dock, so a tile consists of two docks, one with color red, the other with black
+  - black can connect to red and vice versa but black-black and red-red disallowed
+  - branching creates red-black tiles that can only ever match up with a begin red and end black
+  - end caps have black connector

 Cyclic Path
 ---